highchair/artinruins-com/_essays/erosion-of-college-hill-historic-district.md

   changefreq: 'yearly'
 ---

-_Contribution of aerial photos from the <a href="//pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e" target="_blank">Providence Historical Aerial Viewer</a>_
+_Contribution of aerial photos from the <a href="https://pvdgis.maps.arcgis.com/apps/webappviewer/index.html?id=b1b3a4a4c66847a8b767cde26264246e">Providence Historical Aerial Viewer</a>_

 ## The District